coldui/ColDui01174_BPR_Scripts/README.md

 # IoT Device Identification and Anomaly Detection (DIAD)

-This repository contains the machine learning code accompanying the bachelor's thesis *Behavioural Analysis of IoT Network Traffic for Device Identification and Anomaly Detection* (Colin Duignan, Noroff University College, 2026).
+This repository contains the machine learning code and workflow artifact accompanying the bachelor's thesis *Behavioural Analysis of IoT Network Traffic for Device Identification and Anomaly Detection* (Colin Duignan, Noroff University College, 2026).
 The work develops a Device Identification and Anomaly Detection (DIAD) pipeline for IoT network traffic, using Random Forest classifiers across five progressive models.

 ## Pipeline